GeneralProducts/day-of-code/_posts/2018-10-30-next-steps.md

 Once you've got over today, it would be great to use today as a jumping-off point for your next coding adventure.

+## Save your code on GitHub

+Before the Day of Code, you created an account on GitHub. <a href="https://guides.github.com/activities/hello-world/">Follow the instructions here</a> to upload your code to your free account.

+## Publish your website to the internet

+<a href="https://www.netlify.com/blog/2017/05/11/migrating-your-jekyll-site-to-netlify/">Follow the instructions here</a> to publish your website to a free hosting provider called Netlify.

 ## Use the Learn More boxes for ideas

 Throughout today you will have seen callout boxes headed "Learn more later".
 It's a great idea to go back through these docs, at your leisure, and explore those ideas further.